 This accredited program is designed to assist teachers with their educational and teaching roles.
 After completion of the program, the Stepping Stones Teacher Development Certificate will be awarded.
-Both faculty and non faculty members are welcome to enrol.
-The program fee is $650 for faculty in the Faculty of Medicine at the University of Toronto and for employees of St. Michael's Hospital, Providence Healthcare, and St. Joseph's Health Toronto.
-The regular fee of $850 applies for those without a faculty appointment with the Faculty of Medicine at UofT.
-Registration is required.
+Both faculty and non-faculty members are welcome to enroll.
+The program fee is $715.00 for faculty in the Faculty of Medicine at the University of Toronto and for employees of St. Michael's Hospital, Providence Healthcare, and St. Joseph's Health Toronto.
+The regular fee of $935.00 applies for those without a faculty appointment with the Faculty of Medicine at UofT.

 After participating in the Stepping Stones Certificate Program, participants should be able to: